josephsamela/messagematrix/README.md

 ![Hey Y'all!](/static/video.gif)

 This display has **ONE** job.
-Recieve message POST requests with messages and display the message!
+Recieve POST requests with messages and display the message!

 Awesome integration with *Home Automation* projects!
 * Working on a smart weather-station?
 Send weater reports to the display!